tanmaytanmay47/brazilian-ecommerce-data-warehouse/README.md

 ---

-*Built as part of BID3000 Business Intelligence course - showcasing professional data engineering and analytics skills.*
+*Built as part of a Business Intelligence University course - showcasing professional data engineering and analytics skills.*